Driving Big Bend: Ross Maxwell Scenic Drive

 Q: How long does it take to drive Ross Maxwell Scenic Drive?

 With just a few viewpoint stops, you can drive it in about 2–3 hours roundtrip.
-But if you want to truly experience the best of the Big Bend Scenic Drive, like hiking at Santa Elena Canyon, checking out Tuff Canyon, or exploring historic ranches, give yourself 5–6 hours or more.
+But if you want to truly experience the best of this Big Bend Scenic Drive, give yourself 5–6 hours or more.

 Q: Can I bring my dog?

-Pets are welcome in your vehicle and at developed areas like campgrounds and pullouts, but they aren’t allowed on trails or in the backcountry.
-This rule helps protect the park’s wildlife, natural resources, and your pet’s safety.
-Keep pets leashed at all times, and never leave them unattended, especially in the heat.
+It’s not recommended to bring your dog on the Ross Maxwell Scenic Drive if you plan to hike or explore beyond roadside viewpoints.
+While pets are welcome in your vehicle and at developed areas like campgrounds and pullouts, but they aren’t allowed on trails or in the backcountry.
+This rule helps protect the park’s wildlife and your pet’s safety.
+You’ll want to keep pets leashed at all times, and never leave them unattended in a car, especially in the heat.

 Q: Where can I find a Ross Maxwell Scenic Drive map?

-You can pick one up at the Panther Junction Visitor Center or download it ahead of time from the NPS Big Bend website.
+You can pick one up at any visitor center on your way in (simply ask for a park map if you’re not handed one!) or download it ahead of time from the NPS Big Bend website.
 Paper maps are helpful since cell service is limited once you’re in the park.
 (You can generally find cell service near Chisos Basin Lodge and Panther Junction.)

 Q: Is the Ross Maxwell Scenic Drive safe to drive?